 We expect to incur legal and professional services expenses associated with this litigation in future periods.
 We will recognize these expenses as services are received.
 Insurance proceeds, if any, will be recognized as reductions to the related expenses in the period the proceeds are probable.
-While a loss from this litigation is reasonably possible, we cannot reasonably estimate a range of possible losses at this time, as the proceedings remain in the early stages, alleged damages have not been specified, there is uncertainty as to the outcome of our anticipated motion to dismiss in the Class Action which was filed on March 28, 2025, there is uncertainty as to the likelihood of the proposed class in the Class Action being certified or the ultimate size of any class if certified, there is uncertainty as to the final complaint in the Massachusetts Derivative Action, as the plaintiff will not identify an operative complaint or file a consolidated complaint until disposition of our anticipated motion to dismiss in the Securities and derivative actions.
+While a loss from this litigation is reasonably possible, we cannot reasonably estimate a range of possible losses at this time, as the proceedings remain in the early stages, alleged damages have not been specified, there is uncertainty as to the outcome of our anticipated motion to dismiss in the Class Action which was filed on March 28, 2025, there is uncertainty as to the likelihood of the proposed class in the Class Action being certified or the ultimate size of any class if certified, there is uncertainty as to the final complaint in the Massachusetts Derivative Action, as the plaintiff will not identify an operative complaint or file a consolidated complaint until disposition of our anticipated motion to dismiss in the Class Action, and there are significant factual and legal issues to be resolved in both the securities and derivative actions.
 For these reasons, we have not recorded a loss contingency liability for the above litigation as of December 31, 2024.